Safety

 Enforcement Activity

-OSHA's National Emphasis Program means inspectors are actively looking for heat-related hazards.
-Even without a specific federal standard, OSHA can and does cite employers under the General Duty Clause for failing to protect workers from recognized heat hazards.
+OSHA's renewed Heat National Emphasis Program (effective April 2026 for five years) means inspectors are actively looking for heat-related hazards.
+Even without a finalized federal standard, OSHA can and does cite employers under the General Duty Clause (Section 5(a)(1)) for failing to protect workers from recognized heat hazards.
 State-plan states with specific heat standards conduct even more targeted enforcement.

 Do not wait for a federal standard to act.
 The tools for preventing heat illness are straightforward, and the cost of a comprehensive prevention program is far less than the cost of a worker's serious illness or death.